grossmannmartin/bardump-shortcut/README.md

 Installation
 ------------

-The best way to install is using [Composer](http://getcomposer.org/)
+The best way to install is using [Composer](http://getcomposer.org/):

-Into your composer.json file just add:

 ```
 composer require snake-aas/bardump-shortcut